 One of the objectives of the level of aggregation is the trends in profitability over time.
-Since these contracts pool risks together any losses would be compensated by gains from other contracts.
+Since these contracts pool risks together, any losses would be compensated by gains from other contracts.
 Therefore, in the absence of annual cohorts, trends in profitability would not be faithfully represented because of the higher level of aggregation which would allow the compensation of gains with losses also with a potential significant loss of information.

-Defining an exception to the annual cohort requirement
+Defining an exemption to the annual cohorts requirement

-The stakeholders that support the application of annual cohorts to cash-flow matched contracts consider that the reasoning included in the intergenerationally-mutualised contracts (paragraph 58) is equally applicable to the cash flow matched contracts.
-In addition, differently from the intergenerationally-mutualised contracts that meet the conditions in B67/71 and the criteria for the application of the VFA, it is not evident how to distinguish in accounting terms from the rest of the contracts under the general model the population to which the exception would apply.
+The stakeholders that support the application of annual cohorts to cash-flow matched contracts consider that the reasoning included in the intergenerationally-mutualised contracts (paragraph 65) is equally applicable to the cash-flow matched contracts.
+In addition, differently from the intergenerationally-mutualised contracts that meet the conditions in B67/71 of IFRS 17 and the criteria for the application of the VFA, it is not evident how to distinguish in accounting terms from the rest of the contracts under the general model the population to which the exemption would apply.

-EFRAG notes the following aspects or views of some stakeholders that contribute negatively to reliability
+EFRAG notes the following aspects or views of some stakeholders that contribute negatively to reliability of IFRS 17 requirements approach previously proposed.
+In addition, some stakeholders have now proposed a principles-based scope for an exemption.

-69 A principles-based approach was considered but dismissed on the grounds of practicability.
-Some preparers reported that the complexity added by the annual cohorts' mechanism is not far away from the complexity due to the principles-based approach previously proposed.
-In addition, some stakeholders have now proposed a principles-based scope for an exception.
+76 A principles-based approach was considered but dismissed on the grounds of practicability.
+Some preparers reported that the complexity added by the annual cohorts' mechanism is not far away from the complexity due to the principles-based